Shell in Amsterdam-Noord: Then and now

 In 2009, the new research centre full with laboratories, workshops, test halls and offices is opened.
 The Shell Technology Centre Amsterdam (STCA).
 On an average working day, there are around 1,100 people of more than 50 different nationalities at work.
 A quarter of them are women.
 Men and women have always had many opportunities within Shell.
 A good example: the previously mentioned industrial calculator was operated by a woman.

-STCA is now one of Shell's most important research centres worldwide and technology development is the key focus.
-Of course, this 90,000 m2 large building also needs energy.
+What in 2022 became the open Energy Transition Campus Amsterdam (ETCA) is now one of Shell's most important research centres worldwide and technology development is the key focus, together with partners.
+Of course, the 90,000 m2 large building also needs energy.
 It therefore has 196 solar panels for direct energy supply.
 The temperature is regulated via underground heat and cold storage together with heat pumps, which use green electricity from Dutch wind farms.
-This combination of renewable energy systems ensures that Shell's laboratory on the IJ river in Amsterdam is virtually CO2 neutral.
+This combination of renewable energy systems ensures that Shell's laboratory at the IJ river in Amsterdam is virtually CO2 neutral.

 * The history of the Bataafsche [Batavian] goes back further than 1914.
 At the end of the 19th century, the discovery of petroleum in the north of Sumatra led to the establishment of the plc Koninklijke Nederlandse Maatschappij tot Exploitatie van Petroleumbronnen [Royal Dutch Corporation for the Exploitation of Petroleum Sources] in the Dutch East Indies.
 In 1907, the Royal Dutch/Shell Group was formed by merging the interests of Royal Dutch and the British Shell Transport and Trading Company.
 The Bataafsche was also part of this.
 In 1911, the Dortsche was also included through an exchange of shares.